 - Students repeat the response sentence up to three or four times until it is correct.
 Help the student by modelling the sentence after the first one or two attempts.
 If the student is struggling after three or four attempts, do not dwell on that phrase or sentence as this could adversely affect their confidence.
 Instead, pose the example to another student in the class.
 They will typically find it easier having had the benefit of more time to think about it and hearing it.
 If that fails, write it up on the board and model the correct delivery, though be mindful that you should try to maintain a good pace whilst doing these exercises so it could be better to simply move on to the next one.

-- “What is your motivation?”
-When the student has responded fluently and accurately, it is very good practice to give them some motivation.
-So for the last response, use your imagination and give the student something to add meaning to the sentence in order to encourage a more natural intonation.
-For example, the following exercise is a B1 exercise practicing ‘used to’ when referring to the past.
+- When the student has responded fluently and accurately, it is very good practice to give them some motivation.
+So for the last response, use your imagination and give the student something to add context and meaning to the sentence in order to encourage a more natural intonation.
+For example, the following exercise is a B1 exercise practicing ‘used to’ when referring to the past…

-Response (rephrased): My friend used to play professional football.
+Response (rephrased): My father used to play professional football.

 - When you have done each example, move on to the next sentence and repeat.